 launch becomes a child of

 runBlocking.
-As parents might recognize, parental responsibility is to wait for all its children, so
+As parents might recognize, a parental responsibility is to wait for all their children, so

 runBlocking will suspend until all its children are finished.

-- children inherit context from their parent (but can also overwrite it, it will be explained in the chapter Coroutine context),
+- children inherit context from their parent (but they can also overwrite it, as will be explained in the Coroutine context chapter);

-- a parent suspends until all the children are finished (it will be explained in the chapter Job and children awaiting),
+- a parent suspends until all the children are finished (this will be explained in the Job and children awaiting chapter);

-- when the parent is canceled, its child coroutines are canceled too (it will be explained in the chapter Cancellation),
+- when the parent is cancelled, its child coroutines are cancelled too (this will be explained in the Cancellation chapter);

-- when a child raises an error, it destroys a parent as well (it will be explained in the chapter Exception handling).
+- when a child raises an error, it destroys the parent as well (this will be explained in the Exception handling chapter).

 Suspending functions need to be called from other suspending functions.
-This all needs to start with some coroutine builder.
+This all needs to start with a coroutine builder.
 Except for

 runBlocking, builders need to be started on